dairycultist/natsucraft/README.md

 - Exploration
   - Magical Forest biome (inspired by The Aether/Deep Aether)
-    - Grows "somnishrooms" that, when eaten, speed up the daylight cycle until dusk
+    - Grows blue "somnishrooms" that, when eaten, speed up the daylight cycle until dusk
+    - Grows yellow "glowcaps" that glow when placed

 ### Planned (maybe)